shenhuiying2017/azure-docs.es-es/articles/service-fabric/service-fabric-reliable-services-secure-communication.md

     }
     ```

-2. En el cliente, la clase `WcfCommunicationClient` que hemos creado en el [ejemplo](service-fabric-reliable-services-communication-wcf.md) anterior no se modifica.
-Sin embargo, tendremos que reemplazar el método `CreateClientAsync` de `WcfCommunicationClientFactory`:
+2. In the client, the `WcfCommunicationClient` class that was created in the previous [example](service-fabric-reliable-services-communication-wcf.md) remains unchanged.
+But you need to override the `CreateClientAsync` method of `WcfCommunicationClientFactory`:

     ```csharp
     public class SecureWcfCommunicationClientFactory<TServiceContract> : WcfCommunicationClientFactory<TServiceContract> where TServiceContract : class